 Note: If you have already printed your brochures then it’s not too late to track the referrals.
 Be sure to add a question to your booking form that asks how they heard of your business and make sure to include “Brochure/Rack Card” as an option.
 Although it may not be as effective at driving sales because of the lack of incentive, asking for the source could be a useful mechanism for determining where your main sales referral sources are.

-Outcome: You will have a brochure with a call to action that you can use for the purposes of tracking the return on investment on your brochure printing and distribution costs.
+You should now have a brochure with a call to action that you can use for the purposes of tracking the return on investment on your brochure printing and distribution costs.